-PFH may, in advance of the due date, submit a timely written request for an extension of time to perform any act or file any notification or report required by this CIA.
-Notwithstanding any other provision in this Section, if OIG grants the timely written request with respect to an act, notification, or report, Stipulated Penalties for failure to perform the act or file the notification or report shall not begin to accrue until one day after PFH fails to meet the revised deadline set by OIG.
-Notwithstanding any other provision in this Section, if OIG denies such a timely written request, Stipulated Penalties for failure to perform the act or file the notification or report shall not begin to accrue until one day after PFH fails to meet the revised deadline set by OIG.
-Notwithstanding any other provision in this Section, if OIG denies such a timely written request, Stipulated Penalties for failure to perform the act or file the notification or report shall not begin to accrue until three days after PFH receives OIG's written denial of such request or the original due date, whichever is later.
+UHS may, in advance of the due date, submit a timely written request for an extension of time to perform any act or file any notification or report required by this CIA.
+Notwithstanding any other provision in this Section, if OIG grants the timely written request with respect to an act, notification, or report, Stipulated Penalties for failure to perform the act or file the notification or report shall not begin to accrue until one day after UHS fails to meet the revised deadline set by OIG.
+Notwithstanding any other provision in this Section, if OIG denies such a timely written request, Stipulated Penalties for failure to perform the act or file the notification or report shall not begin to accrue until three days after UHS receives OIG's written denial of such request or the original due date, whichever is later.
 A "timely written request" is defined as a request in writing received by OIG at least five days prior to the date by which any act is due to be performed or any notification or report is due to be filed.

-C. Payment of Stipulated Penalties
+D. Payment of Stipulated Penalties

-1. Demand Letter.
-Upon a finding that PFH has failed to comply with any of the obligations described in Section X.A and after determining that Stipulated Penalties are appropriate, OIG shall notify PFH of: (a) PFH's failure to comply; and (b) OIG's exercise of its contractual right to demand payment of the Stipulated Penalties.
-(This notification shall be referred to as the "Demand Letter.")

-2. Response to Demand Letter.
-Within 10 days after the receipt of the Demand Letter, PFH shall either: (a) cure the breach to OIG's satisfaction and pay the applicable Stipulated Penalties or (b) request a hearing before an HHS administrative law judge (ALJ) to dispute OIG's determination of noncompliance, pursuant to the agreed upon provisions set forth below in Section X.E.
-In the event PFH elects to request an ALJ hearing, the Stipulated Penalties shall continue to accrue until PFH cures, to OIG's satisfaction, the alleged breach in dispute.
-Failure to respond to the Demand Letter in one of these two manners within the allowed time period shall be considered a material breach of this CIA and shall be grounds for exclusion under Section X.D.
+- 1. Demand Letter.
+Upon a finding that UHS has failed to comply with any of the obligations described in Section X.B and after determining that Stipulated Penalties are appropriate, OIG shall notify UHS of: (a) UHS's failure to comply; and (b) OIG's exercise of its contractual right to demand payment of the Stipulated Penalties.
+(This notification shall be referred to as the "Demand Letter.") - 2.
+Response to Demand Letter.
+Within 10 days after the receipt of the Demand Letter, UHS shall either: (a) cure the breach to OIG's satisfaction and pay the applicable Stipulated Penalties; or (b) request a hearing before an ALJ to dispute OIG's determination of noncompliance, pursuant to the agreed upon provisions set forth below in Section X.F.
+In the event UHS elects to request an ALJ hearing, the Stipulated Penalties shall continue to accrue until UHS cures, to OIG's satisfaction, the alleged breach in dispute.
+Failure to respond to the Demand Letter in one of these two manners within the allowed time period shall be considered a material breach of this CIA and shall be grounds for exclusion under Section X.E.

-3. Form of Payment.
-Payment of the Stipulated Penalties shall be made by electronic funds transfer to an account specified by OIG in the Demand Letter.

-4. Independence from Material Breach Determination.
-Except as set forth in Section X.D.1.c, these provisions for payment of Stipulated Penalties shall not affect or otherwise set a standard for OIG's decision that PFH has materially breached this CIA, which decision shall be made at OIG's discretion and shall be governed by the provisions in Section X.D, below.
+- 3. Form of Payment.
+Payment of the Stipulated Penalties shall be made by electronic funds transfer to an account specified by OIG in the Demand Letter. - 4.
+Independence from Material Breach Determination.
+Except as set forth in Section X.E.1.d, these provisions for payment of Stipulated Penalties shall not affect or otherwise set a standard for OIG's decision that UHS has materially breached this CIA, which decision shall be made at OIG's discretion and shall be governed by the provisions in Section X.E, below.